Gheorghe Vitanidis

 Gheorghe Vitanidis (1 October 1929 – 25 November 1994) was a Romanian film director.
 He directed 19 films between 1958 and 1987.
 His 1969 film A Woman for a Season was entered into the 6th Moscow International Film Festival.
 His 1979 film The Moment was entered into the 11th Moscow International Film Festival.

+Born in Mangalia and of Greek descent, he graduated in 1953 from the I.L.
+Caragiale Institute of Theatre and Film Arts (IATC) in Bucharest.
+He made his debut in 1958 as assistant director for The Thistles of the Baragan, a Franco-Romanian film directed by Louis Daquin; the film was nominated for the Golden Palm award at the 1958 Cannes Film Festival.
+From 1961 to 1989, Vitanidis was a professor at the IATC, where he was head of the Film Directing Department.
+He died in 1994 in Athens, Greece.